 Once his 18-year-old step-granddaughter Elizabeth was feeling despondent as her younger sister had beat her to the altar.
 Washington then warned her about marrying only for love.
 He said that a good partner “should possess good sense, good dispositions, and the means of supporting you in the way you have been brought up,” as well as having the respect and esteem of his social circle.”

 11) Towards the end of his life, Washington saw to it that all three of his step-granddaughters were married.
 And by the time of his death, he had five great-grandchildren; including Nelly’s two and a half week-year-old daughter Frances Parke Lewis.
-George Washington is deemed the father of the country but had no children of his own.
-Despite that, his home was always filled with them.
+Despite being the ‘father of the country’, George Washington did not have any children.
+However, his home was always filled with them.